Average Retirement Income 2022: How Do You Compare?

 Average Retirement Income from Work

 The latest data available on income in older adults comes from information pulled from government sources by the Pension Rights Center.
-Although the median income from all sources for seniors in 2018 was $25,601, the income for seniors without earned income drops to $20,440.
+Although the median income from all sources for seniors in 2019 was $27,398, the income for seniors with earned income increased to $35,036.
 Only one in five of all older adults continue to earn income after retirement.

 Average Public Assistance Income

-The biggest trend of 2021 is actually something that’s been in progress for a while.
-The average pension per person may not have changed much, but the number of people earning a pension has steadily declined over the past few decades.
+The biggest trend of 2022 is actually something that’s been in progress for a while.
+The average pension per person may not have changed much, but the number of private-sector employees earning a pension has steadily declined over the past few decades.
 This trend is only expected to continue as private employers shift to defined contribution plans like 401(k)s, which require the employer to contribute to their future retirement savings.

 While there are concerns about the future of retirement due to population increases and longer life expectancies, the Urban Institute has better news.
 The social and economic policy research institute released a report on the future of retirement and, despite reports of lower average retirement savings by income, the study made some interesting conclusions, including: